 Papers 1 and 3 –strengthening your listening and reading skills

-- Think like an examiner: how do the questions catch students out?
+- What does the examiner expect to see?
+How do the questions catch students out?

 1.50 – 2:20 pm

 Paper 4 – Developing your German writing skills